Keselowski wins in New Hampshire for 3d win since shutdown | Times Leader

-Keselowski swapped stage wins with Denny Hamlin and took the checkered flag 1.647 seconds ahead of Hamlin.
-After the victory, Keselowski grabbed a U.S. flag and spun his car around in front of a masked and socially distanced crowd of several thousand.
+Keselowski and Denny Hamlin swapped stage wins and had the lead a combined 18 times before Keselowski, who is in a contract year for Team Penske, took the checkered flag 1.647 seconds ahead.
+After the victory, Keselowski grabbed a U.S. flag and spun his car around in front of a crowd that was masked and socially distanced for much of the race before crowding the fence to chant “Brad!
+“Brad!” at the winner.

-“We’ve had a lot of great races.
-We just hadn’t really gone out and dominated a race.
-We just needed to go out and dominate a race and that’s what we got today,” Keselowski said.
-“It’s so great to be racing back in front of fans.
-It feels like forever.
-I love it, man.”
+“It’s so great to be racing back in front of fans again.
+It feels like forever, so welcome back, guys,” Keselowski said.
+“We’re just so glad to have them all back.
+It feels so weird to be racing without fans, but we’re glad you’re here.
+I hope you stay safe and thank you for being here.”

 Martin Truex Jr. was third after working his way back from the rear of the field because of a penalty for a runaway tire in the pits.
 Joey Logano was fourth and Kevin Harvick fifth.